Learn how to enter an opening balance for bank, credit card, and other types of accounts.

 When you create a new account in QuickBooks Online, you pick a day to start tracking your transactions.
 You then enter the balance of your real-life bank account for the day you pick.

 This starting point is the opening balance.
-It summarizes all the transactions that came before it.
+It summarises all the transactions that came before it.
 You enter the same amount in QuickBooks so everything matches your bank records from the start.
 Here's how to enter the opening balance for accounts you create in QuickBooks.

 Enter opening balances for bank and credit card accounts connected to online banking